fabarea/typo3-redis-cluster/README.md

 This will create 3 virtual machines with redis installed and configured to work as a cluster.
 Make sure your system has the required packages installed.
 See the requirements section.

-## Configuration files
+# Configuration files

 The specific configuration files are located in the `files` directory and can be taken as a reference for the configuration of the redis cluster.
+To be noticed the configuration of 2 services:

+- redis in cluster mode
+- redis-sentinel to monitor the redis cluster

-To increase the number of nodes, you can add more nodes to the `Vagrantfile`.
+We can also consider the provision of the nodes which is done in `scripts/provision.sh`.
+To increase the number of nodes, you can also add more machines into the `Vagrantfile`.

 # Usefull commands